breadboard-ai/breadboard/seeds/breadboard/README.md

 result { hear: 'Hello, world?' }
 ```

-> [!NOTE] What happened here?
-The outcome should be fairly intuitive, but let's go through the process step by step:
+> **🔍✨ What happened here?** The outcome should be fairly intuitive, but let's go through the process step by step:
 >
 > 1. The `runOnce` method of the board takes a property bag (a JS object) as its argument.
 > 2. This bag of properties is then handed to the `input` node.